Find Medical, Reimbursement, Administrative and Drug Policies and Guidelines

-Medical policy consists of medical guidelines, including diagnostic imaging management policies, reimbursement guidelines and administrative guidelines.
+Medical policy consists of medical and administrative guidelines, including diagnostic imaging management policies.
+Reimbursement Policy consists of correct coding guidance and claims payment editing logic.

 These guidelines detail when certain medical services are considered medically necessary by Blue Cross NC, and whether or not they are considered investigational by Blue Cross NC.
 (For more information concerning medical necessity and investigational criteria, please see these specific policies.)
 Our medical guidelines are written to cover a given condition for the majority of people.
 Each individual's unique, clinical circumstances may be considered in light of current scientific literature.
 Medical guidelines are based on constantly changing medical science, so we review and update our policies periodically.